top of page

 Roe v.
 Rates: Reproductive Healthcare and Public Financing Costs (w/ Zihan Ye).
 SSRN🚨New Paper🚨 Comments welcome!

-• Selected conferences: 2023 FRA, 2024 AEA poster, 2024 Virtual Municipal Finance Workshop
+• Selected conferences: 2025 AEA, 2024 Virtual Municipal Finance Workshop, 2023 FRA

 • Summary: After the U.S. Supreme Court overturned Roe v.
 Wade, states with abortion "trigger" bans see an increase in municipal bond yields relative to states with preexisting laws protecting abortion.
 The effects are stronger in counties where access to abortion services decrease more after the court ruling, where residents are more accepting of reproductive healthcare, and which rely more on female workforce.
 We identify deteriorated firm value, worsening business dynamism, and lower net in-migration as key factors underlying the rise in yields.